Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Open a Free Case Consultation Submit Wallet for Trace

-• Deposit confirmations from the claimant to Simple Trade Cryptos’s receiving wallet at simpletradecryptos.com.
+• Deposit confirmations from the claimant to Gfacapital’s receiving wallet at gfacapital.org.

 • Forwarding-wallet pathway documented hop-by-hop with chain-of-custody hashes.